Rajasekaran-Elangovan/about-me/README.md

 # 🌟 Passion Projects by Rajasekaran E

 Welcome!
-This repository is a curated showcase of my personal passion projects that reflect my journey in data analysis, web app development, and creative exploration using **R Programming**, **R Shiny**, and **OpenAI LLMs**.
+This repository is a curated showcase of my personal passion projects that reflect my journey in data analysis, web app development, and creative exploration using **R Programming**, **R Shiny**, and **Large Languag Model (LLM)/AI Powered Web Applications**.
 Each project demonstrates unique technical challenges, creative solutions, and my continuous growth as a developer and data enthusiast.

 ---